In some ways, I’m living proof you can blog honestly as a civil servant and live to tell the tale.

 I turned the blog into a company of the same name in 2010 after leaving the Civil Service, keeping the focus on practical strategies, tools and ideas for digital engagement.
 I hosted a number of events aimed at digital practitioners, and was an organiser of UKGovCamp, which brings together hundreds of people interested in the public sector’s use of digital.
 I set up the Digital Engagement Guide, a collection of examples and practical tips for not-for-profit digital and social media.

-Nice people paid me money to help them do that kind of thing, my business grew, and now I lead a team of around 15 people in the UK and USA.
-Helpful builds people’s confidence communicating in a digital world.
-We do great WordPress websites, with friendly ongoing help.
-We run practical training on how to deliver engaging social media campaigns with impact.
-And we help leaders and teams practice their response to crisis situations in a safe, simulated environment.
+Nice people paid me money to help them do that kind of thing, my business grew.
+In 2020, I sold the part of the business which offered website build and support, so now Helpful Digital is a team of about 10 people in the UK and USA, focusing squarely on building people’s confidence communicating in a digital world.
+We run practical training and workshops on how to deliver engaging social media campaigns and social customer service; and we help leaders and teams practice their response to crisis situations in a safe, simulated environment.

 These days, a lot of what I do personally is about shaping and growing a small but diverse, international consultancy in the context of widespread friction and disenchantment with social media in the world.
 Over time, more of the posts here will be about what we can do to empower people to engage online, and what I’ve been learning while trying to build an organisation to do that.